Big Sam: My Autobiography

 A rollicking football memoir from one of the best-known figures in British football, who is now the manager of England.

+Football fans will love this insight into the life and mind of the new Everton manager, Big Sam.
 With nearly 20 years as a player - plus almost 25 years as a coach and manager - under his belt, Sam Allardyce is one of the most recognisable figures in British football.

 'Big Sam' has been a robust defensive general throughout the seventies and eighties, and an imposing touchline presence as a gaffer since 1994.
 Before taking on the England manager's job in July 2016, he was the second longest-serving manager in the Premier League, behind Arsene Wenger.